 You can also pass your concern on to your partner's family and friends, who will relay the message.

 How to Cut Engagement Ring Costs

-Diamonds are the most expensive part of an engagement ring, so you can save major dough by using a diamond alternative as the center stone, like moissanite.
-“Consider a white sapphire, which is hard enough to withstand daily wear and has a similar color,” says Jennifer Gandia, owner of Greenwich St. Jewelers in New York City.
+Diamonds are the most expensive part of an engagement ring, so you can save major dough by using a diamond alternative as the center stone.
+“Consider a white sapphire, which is hard enough to withstand daily wear and has a similar color,” says Gandia.
 “Other traditionally popular gemstones are blue sapphires, rubies, and emeralds.
 Depending on quality, these can be slightly less than a diamond, though truly rare and high-quality stones can sometimes cost more.”
-Other non-traditional stones that are getting more popular by the minute?
-Green tourmaline, peachy-pink morganite, and ice blue aquamarine.
-“These are all great options for clients looking for a lower-priced alternative to a diamond that will still really shine!” says Gandia.

-To get the most bang for your buck and give your girlfriend the engagement ring she really wants (and deserves), Lanore advises paying close attention to her personal style or any hints she might be dropping.
-"What I've noticed is that if their partner doesn't request a specific design, a lot of guys tend to pick a round brilliant diamond, which is the most expensive diamond per carat because of their difficulty to cut," says Lanore.
-Make sure you put your personal preferences aside to truly cater the engagement ring to your significant other.
-After all, she is the one who will be wearing it every day.
+"Antique diamonds are truly magical for hiding color, and face up 2-3 colors whiter than their grade indicates," Lanore notes.
+"There's a real romance with these diamonds."
+All in all, to get the most bang for your buck and give your partner the engagement ring they really want (and deserve), Lanore advises paying close attention to their personal style or any hints they might be dropping.
+"What I've noticed is that if their partner doesn't request a specific design, a lot of guys (or gals) tend to pick a round brilliant diamond, which is the most expensive diamond per carat because of their difficulty to cut," says Lanore.
+Make sure you put your personal preferences aside to truly cater to your significant other.
+After all, they're the one who will be wearing it every day.

 Where can I shop for a budget-friendly engagement ring?